Back to California

 Limits and Unknowns

-• The bill does not specify the funding for the program.
+• The bill does not specify how much funding will be allocated for the program.

 Bill History